babyfish-ct/jimmer/README.md

 ## 1. Key features

+Here's the English translation:

--   Convenient query API, and elegant Kotlin DSL
+- 	Convenient query API, robust Java DSL, elegant Kotlin DSL
+    - 	DSL supports mixing native SQL expressions to use non-standard database-specific capabilities
+    - 	Dynamic querying is designed for multi-table queries
+    - 	Extends SQL capabilities, easily supporting advanced features that are costly to implement with native SQL
+    -   Advanced SQL optimization capabilities
+    	- 	Automatic removal of unnecessary table joins
+    	- 	Automatic merging of logically equivalent table joins
+    	- 	Automatic merging of logically equivalent implicit subqueries
+    	- 	Paginated query can automatically generate and optimize count query
--   DTO language and corresponding code generator
+- 	DTO language and corresponding compile-time code generator, making DTOs extremely cost-effective
--   Powerful dynamic querying, query conditions can apply to multiple tables
+    - 	Output DTO, used as return for complex queries
+    - 	Input DTO, used as parameter for complex saves
+    - 	Specification DTO, used as parameter for complex queries
 - 	Query arbitrary graph structures
-    -   No N+1 problem
+    - 	No "N + 1" problem
-    -   Objects at any level can be parial object
+    - 	Objects at any level can be incomplete
-    -   Recursive querying of self-associated properties
+    - 	Can recursively query self-referencing properties
+    - 	Can return either entities directly or Output DTOs
 - 	Save arbitrary graph structures
-    -   Merge data utilizing the database's own upsert capability
+    - 	Merge data using the database's native upsert capabilities
-    -   Batch SQL used at all levels
+    - 	Multiple objects at each level are handled using batch DML operations
-    -   Automatic translation of constraint violation exceptions
+    - 	Automatically translates constraint violation exceptions
-    -   Saved objects at any level can be parial object
+    - 	Saved objects at any level can be incomplete
--   Advanced SQL optimization capabilities
-    -   Automatic removal of unnecessary table joins
-    -   Automatic merging of logically equivalent table joins and subqueries
-    -   In paginated queries, automatically generate and optimize the count query
+    - 	Can save either entities directly or Input DTOs
 - 	Powerful caching
-    -   Multi-level caching
+    - 	Multi-layer caching, technology for each cache layer can be freely chosen
-    -   Not just object caching *(associations, colculated values, multi-view)*
+    - 	Not just object caching *(associations, computed values, multiple views)*
-    -   Automatic maintenance of cache consistency
+    - 	Automatically maintains cache consistency
 - 	Rapid support for GraphQL
--   Client contracts based on documentation comments *(OpenAPI, TypeScript)*
+- 	Client contracts based on document comments *(OpenAPI, TypeScript)*
 ## 2. Core Concept

 The core concept of Jimmer is to read and write data structures of arbitrary shapes as a whole, rather than simply processing entity objects.